What is Battle of the Books?

 - The exact location and time is TBA.

-- The teens will play in teams against the other libraries.
+- The participants will play in teams against the other libraries.

-- The teens will compete according to a round robin competition format.
+- The participants will compete according to a round robin competition format.

-- Three teens from each team will be allowed to battle each round.
+- Five participants from each team will be allowed to battle each round.